 Greg Jenner is most notable for his role as Historical Consultant to BBC’s multi-award winning ‘HORRIBLE HISTORIES’.
 Since 2008 he has been responsible for the factual accuracy of more than 1,500 comedy sketches and 100+ songs, with subject matter that spans the entirety of human history.
 As a writer he has also contributed around 20 sketches, and was a lyricist on three songs.
 He has also made ‘HORRIBLE HISTORIES WITH STEPHEN FRY’, four series of ‘HH GORY GAMES‘, and the accompanying CBBC online games.

 In 2014 ‘HORRIBLE HISTORIES’ was named the ‘Best Non-Fiction Children’s Programme of the Past 50 Years’ by the International Prix Jeunesse (which was nice!) and it twice won ‘Best Sketch Show’ at the British Comedy Awards — being the first children’s programme ever to have been nominated for this accolade.
 Greg Jenner was also a named recipient of a Children’s BAFTA award in 2011, and the series then broke records by winning four consecutive Children’s BAFTAs in a row.
 Since 2009, it has picked up 20 BAFTA nominations and 8 wins in total.
-In 2017 the Magna Carta anniversary special was nominated for an International Kids’ Emmy.
+In 2017 the Magna Carta anniversary special won an International Emmy award for Kids: Best Factual

 Greg Jenner has recently moved in front of the camera, appearing as an expert panellist on BBC2’s THE GREAT HISTORY QUIZ and as co-host of BBC2’s INSIDE VERSAILLES: a historical discussion show broadcast after each episode of the BBC’s VERSAILLES drama.

 For booking enquires about TV, radio and public speaking appearances, please contact Knight Ayton.